ricardocervo/BookNBlock/README.md

     "token": "eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJtYXJjdXMud2VsbGZvcmRAZXhhbXBsZS5jb20iLCJpYXQiOjE3MDYyOTU2NzYsImV4cCI6MTcwNjI5OTI3Nn0.sk1l-zPGh3nOOA0oCY8BBN-0rMI0dVXMnBZmlwSIjkE"
 }
 ```
-Now we can use this token in the Authorization header of other endpoints, and thus call for example the endpoint to create a Booking:
+Now we can use this token in the Authorization header of other endpoints.

+### Request for creating a Booking

+To create a Bookin, we need to send the following request:

 ```
 POST http://localhost:8080/api/v1/bookings
 ```
-Headers:
+Headers (the token we got from the authentication request with prefix "Bearer "):

 ```
 "Authorization": "Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJtYXJjdXMud2VsbGZvcmRAZXhhbXBsZS5jb20iLCJpYXQiOjE3MDYyOTU2NzYsImV4cCI6MTcwNjI5OTI3Nn0.sk1l-zPGh3nOOA0oCY8BBN-0rMI0dVXMnBZmlwSIjkE"
 ```